scpwiki/wikijump/client/modules/cm-espells/README.md

-# cm-nspell
+# cm-espells

-An extension for CodeMirror 6 that adds spellchecking using the NSpell library.
+An extension for CodeMirror 6 that adds spellchecking using the Espells library.

 ### Languages